XionVolt/Ai-Ml/Terminologies/Ai/Ml/Ml-Basics.md

 The main thing is concept !!

-- The Data set has one specific row for specific feature and for its corresponding target variable .
+- The Data set has one specific row for one specific example(which includes input and its corresponding output) .
 ```
            x  |  y
     ex1-input |  ex1_output